-While it was due to close on 31 October, chancellor Rishi Sunak has announced the scheme will continue to run for "up to six months", alongside a raft of other measures to support those struggling financially as a result of the pandemic.
-The Financial Conduct Authority (FCA) has also stated it is looking into the possibility of also offering payment holidays on other types of borrowing, which you can read about in our article "Payment holidays for credit cards and loans - should you take one?"
+While it was due to close on 31 October 2020, chancellor Rishi Sunak has announced the scheme will continue to run until 31 March 2021, in line with a raft of other measures to support those struggling financially as a result of the pandemic.
+The Financial Conduct Authority (FCA) has also overseen payment holidays on other types of borrowing, which you can read about in our article "Payment holidays for credit cards and loans - should you take one?"

 Can I take a mortgage payment holiday?

-While the government is yet to provide full details on the extension of the mortgage payment holiday support, it has said it will be available to:
+While the government may yet make further changes on the extension of the mortgage payment holiday support if lockdown restrictions continue, it has said it will be available to:

 - Borrowers who have not taken a payment holiday since the scheme was introduced in March 2020

-- Borrowers who have taken three months' break from their mortgage payments, but who haven' taken the full six months that has been available
+- Borrowers who have taken three months' break from their mortgage payments, but who haven't taken the full six months that has been available

 What help can I get if I am not eligible to extend my mortgage payment holiday?

 According to the FCA, lenders should move to offering "tailored support", reflecting the mortgage holder's individual circumstances.
 In practice, this means a process more akin to the one borrowers would have gone through when struggling with payments pre-Covid, where lenders may offer to extend the repayment term or restructure the mortgage to reduce the monthly payment.
 There is also the possibility of further short payment holidays on a case-by-case basis.

 Crucially, while the government has reassured those who have taken a mortgage payment holiday since March that the arrangement will not appear on their credit report - and, indeed, has extended this reassurance for those taking up the scheme now - it does not apply to those who have already taken their six-month payment break but need extra support.
 Any extra measures the lender offers you is likely to appear on your credit report and could mean your credit score is compromised and you may struggle to secure a new mortgage product in the future, even if your short-term financial difficulties have been brought about by the pandemic.